XTLS/Xray-docs-next/docs/en/config/transports/domainsocket.md

 > `path`: string

-一个合法的文件路径。
+A valid file path.

 ::: danger
-在运行 Xray 之前，这个文件必须不存在。
+This file must not exist before running Xray.
 :::

 > `abstract`: true | false

-是否为 abstract domain socket，默认值 `false`。
+Whether it is an abstract domain socket, with a default value of `false`.

 > `padding`: true | false

-abstract domain socket 是否带 padding，默认值 `false`。
+Whether the abstract domain socket has padding, with a default value of `false`.